Hashan-Samarakkody/FOODIES/README.md

 ![Profile Screen](16.png)

 ## Credits
-RecipeBook was developed as part of the INTE 22283 - Mobile Application Development course.
+FOODIES was developed as part of the INTE 22283 - Mobile Application Development course.
 Special thanks to all contributors for their hard work and dedication.

 ### Team Members:
 -   _[Dinithi](https://github.com/dinithiHM)_